-For many years Scrum has been one of the go-to frameworks for teams adopting or trying to adopt agile ways of working.
-Some teams have been successful, while others struggle to leverage the benefits of Scrum, achieve agility and deliver value to their stakeholders.
+For many years Scrum has been one of the go-to frameworks for teams adopting or trying to adopt agile working methods.
+Some teams have been successful, while others struggle to leverage the benefits of Scrum, achieve agility, and deliver value to their stakeholders.

 As we work with more and more teams, scrum masters, and engineers, we tend to see that most of them (if not all) have similar problems and challenges.
 They all are trying to fit Scrum to solve those problems or fit these problems within the Scrum framework to find a solution — Neither of them works.

-“Since we cannot keep all the details of all the world in our brains, we create their representation.”
+"Since we cannot keep all the world's details in our brains, we create their representation."
 The mental models are like maps, small enough to fit into our pockets yet having all the information needed to traverse a city, a country, or even a continent.

 Similarly, Scrum has various elements like - empiricism, values, rules, accountabilities, events, and artifacts.
 We need to use these elements of Scrum similarly (as we use maps) to navigate through Product Development.